Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Introduction

-The primary contribution of this paper is a determination that peer recommendation interventions designed to facilitate OHC user connections are feasible.
-We offer this feasibility assessment in terms of demand for the intervention, implementation challenges, practicality of administration, acceptability to participants, and efficacy.
-We present our system design as a model for future peer recommender systems.
+The primary contribution of this paper is our determination that peer recommendation interventions designed to facilitate OHC user connections are ethically and practically feasible to evaluate in a larger RCT.
+Figure~\ref{fig:paper_outline} outlines the paper and the primary questions we address by analyzing participants' survey responses and behaviors on CaringBridge.
 During the 12-week field study, 79 participants received weekly peer recommendations via email, leading to hundreds of repeat visits to blogs and hundreds of extra peer interactions.
 Participants clicked 5\% of recommendations, although less than half of the participants clicked any recommendation and fewer still chose to visibly interact with recommended blogs.
-We find no evidence of second-order harms or benefits, and overall find an interest in and willingness to engage with blogs written by peer strangers.
-We conclude with implications for the further development of peer recommendation systems for OHCs, including considerations for both the context of deployment and design trade-offs.
-We believe that peer recommendation systems can facilitate connections that authors may not be explicitly seeking---and that those connections can facilitate meaningful support.
-We offer the first substantive evaluation of a real peer-matching recommendation intervention and its impact on OHC user behavior.
+We find no evidence of significant second-order harms or benefits, and overall find an interest in and willingness to engage with blogs written by peer strangers.
+These results provide tangible guidance for the future development of peer recommendation systems for OHCs.
+We identify design trade-offs and implications for successful future deployments, discussing each of the five feasibility focus areas and arguing that peer recommendations can facilitate connections that authors may not be explicitly seeking---and that those connections can facilitate meaningful support.